SanCasia/sancasia_zero-core/README.md

 ## Implementation

 ### Event Bus
 An Event Bus is a software component which provides a communication channel.
 The concept is based on publishers and subscribers.
-The publisher publishes events through the event bus which will be received by all subscribers currently subscribed to this event type.
-Since nether publisher nor subscriber need to know each other, decoupled communication is achieved.
+The publisher publishes events through the event bus which will be received by all subscribers, currently subscribed to this event type.
+Since neither publisher nor subscriber needs to know each other, decoupled communication is achieved.

 ### Entity Component System
-In an entity component system objects are expressed through entities and there components.
-Changes are achieved through Systems.
+In an entity component system, objects are expressed through entities and their components.
+Updates are achieved through Systems.

 #### Entity
 Entities consist of a list of components and an id.
-The entities components describe the current state of there entity.
-Entities hold no information other then there identity by them self.
+The components describe the current state of their entity.

-Implementations vary from approach to approach.
-Some choose to use as little as a list to represent there entities others like to give entities more responsibility.
-I choose to try a data driven approach and implemented my entities with a list of components and some supporting functions.
+Implementations vary between different approaches.
+Some may choose to use as little as a list to represent their entities, others decide to give entities more responsibility.
+I choose to try a data-driven approach and implemented the entities so that they store a list of components and some utility functions.

-We use components to represent all objects.
+Components are used to represent all objects.

 #### Component
 A component is basically a data container and holds most of the relevant data needed by the application.
-Components are value object meaning that they have no identity by them self.
-They only have meaning if they are part of an Entity.
+Components are value-object, meaning that they have no identity by them self.
+They are only relevant if they are part of an entity.

-Implementations vary from approach to approach.
-Some choose to use plain old structs others like to give components more responsibility.
-I choose to try a data driven approach and implemented my components as an abstract class with methods to clone and to assign.
+Again, different people choose to implement components differently.
+Some may choose to use structs, others decide to give components more responsibility.
+I choose to try a data-driven approach and implemented my components as an abstract class with methods to clone and to assign.

 We use components to store the properties of an entity.

 #### System
-Systems hold most of the games logic.
-They act on entities and there components and change there values.
-Systems should only have one responsibility (single responsibility principle) and thus there are typically not just a few systems involved in one application.
+Systems hold most of the logic of the game.
+They access entities and their components in order to change their values.
+Systems should have at most one responsibility (single responsibility principle) and thus there are typically a lot of systems in a game.

-To further decouple software components I choose to make systems subscribers of events on the event bus.
-The his enables easy activation and deactivation of systems.
+To further decouple software components I choose to make systems subscribe to events on the event bus.
+This enables to easily activate and deactivate the systems.

-We use systems to define our applications logic.
+We use systems to define the logic of our game.

 ### Scene
 A scene is a collection of game logic.
-It is most commonly used to model independent parts of a games world because scenes handle activation and deactivation of the relevant systems via events for you.
+It is commonly used to represent independent parts of the world of a game.
+This is because scenes handle activation and deactivation of the relevant systems via events for you.

 ### Engine
 The term engine was probably chosen due to the responsibility of the game engine to drive the game.
-It is the engines job to tell the correct systems at the right time to start there computation.
-It is usually also the part which has knowledge over everything within the game.
+It is the engines job to tell the correct systems at the right time to start the computation.
+It is usually also the part which has knowledge of everything from the game.

-Due to the loose coupling in this implementation it was possible to have the engine do its job with out any knowledge of any other software component.
+Due to the loose coupling in SanCasia Zero, it was possible to have the engine do its job without any knowledge of any other software component.

 ## Sources
 [1] Wikipedia, Entity-component-system, 18/02 2017,  https://en.wikipedia.org/wiki/Entity_component_system